 Protect your vehicle against theft.
-Failure to lock the motorcycle after parking could result in theft and/or equipment damage.
-(00151b)
+After parking your motorcycle, lock the steering head and remove ignition key from switch.
+Failure to lock your motorcycle may result in theft and/or equipment damage.
+(00151a)

 Using the fork lock immediately after parking your motorcycle will discourage unauthorized use or theft when parking your motorcycle.